Canon SX60 vs Nikon P900

 It is notable that the SX60 has a hotshoe, while the P900 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Travel and landscape photographers will find it useful that the P900 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the SX60 and the P900 have been discontinued, but can regularly be found used on eBay.
+Both the SX60 and the P900 have been discontinued, but can regularly be found used on ebay.
 The SX60 was replaced by the Canon SX70, while the P900 was followed by the Nikon P950.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon SX60 Manual (free pdf) or the online Nikon P900 Manual.
+Further information on the features and operation of the SX60 and P900 can be found, respectively, in the Canon SX60 Manual (free pdf) or the online Nikon P900 Manual.

 So how do things add up?
 Is the Canon SX60 better than the Nikon P900 or vice versa?
 The listing below highlights the relative strengths of the two models.